AEO vs GEO vs SEO vs AIO: The 2026 Acronym Guide

 AIO ("AI Overview Optimization") refers narrowly to Google's AI Overviews — the AI-generated answer cards that appear at the top of Google search results.
 The tactical emphasis is on Q&A formatting, FAQ schema, People Also Ask alignment, and direct answer structures, because Google's AI Overviews heavily lift from those formats.

 One important caveat: Google has explicitly warned against blindly chunking content into FAQ-style blocks hoping for AIO citations.
-Oren Greenberg, citing Google's own messaging, summarizes the warning bluntly: "we don't want you to do that."
+On Google's own Search Off the Record podcast in January 2026, Search Liaison Danny Sullivan addressed the advice to "turn your content into bite-sized chunks, because LLMs like things that are really bite size" and answered it directly: "we don't want you to do that."
+He added that he had checked with Google's engineers, who gave the same guidance (Search Engine Land's write-up with the full quote).
 Human click behavior remains a key ranking signal, and content that reads as artificially fragmented for AI consumption will eventually be downranked.

 The takeaway: AIO is a useful sub-tactic for one specific surface (Google), not a separate discipline.
 Optimize for AEO broadly, and AIO follows.

 When a user asks an AI engine one question, the engine silently issues multiple parallel sub-queries to anticipate follow-ups and assemble a complete answer.
-This "query fan-out," documented by SEO analyst Lily Ray in October 2025, is the new unit of optimization.
+The term is Google's own: its engineers describe AI Mode's "query fan-out technique" as issuing multiple related searches at once across subtopics and data sources, then consolidating them into a single answer.
+That makes the fan-out, not the keyword, the unit of optimization.
 You are no longer competing on one keyword.
-You are competing on the full intent cluster the LLM generates from it.
+You are competing on the full intent cluster the engine generates from it.

-Practical workflow: take a target query, run it through a fan-out simulator (free tools include aicoverage.locomotive.agency and queryfanout.ai), audit whether your site has answers for each fanned-out sub-query, and fill the gaps with passage-level content (FAQs, definitions, comparisons) that can be retrieved independently.
-GPT-5 is described by Ray as "even more reliant on search grounding," meaning fan-out is becoming more aggressive over time, not less.
+Practical workflow: take a target query, run it through a fan-out simulator (free tools include aicoverage.locomotive.agency and queryfanout.ai, both live as of July 2026), audit whether your site has answers for each fanned-out sub-query, and fill the gaps with passage-level content (FAQs, definitions, comparisons) that can be retrieved independently.

 This reframes the AEO vs SEO debate productively.
-SEO foundations — rankability, technical health — are still required.
+SEO foundations, rankability and technical health, are still required.
 The target shifts from a single SERP to a query cluster.
 Which justifies the AEO scope of work without inventing a wholly new discipline.

 That stat fundamentally changes content type priority for AEO.
-The industry default — produce more blog posts — is optimizing for the 3-8 percent citation channel.
+The industry default, produce more blog posts, is optimizing for the 5 percent citation channel.
 Reviews, G2 profiles, case studies, comparison pages, and social proof are where LLMs actually look.
 A serious AEO content strategy weights review acquisition and social proof pages above educational blog production for citation purposes.

 Most AEO playbooks published in 2026 are Western — they assume a stack of ChatGPT, Perplexity, and Google AI Overview.
 APAC buyers research differently.
 In Singapore, Hong Kong, and Southeast Asia, Bing Copilot has growing enterprise penetration via Microsoft channel partnerships.
 In China-adjacent markets, Doubao (ByteDance's LLM) and KIMI (Moonshot AI) carry meaningful share.
 Manus is rising for agentic workflows.